Born: May 27, 1934

 Ohio connection: Birth

-Ellison is also known as Phil Beldone, Cordwainer Bird, Jay Charby, Robert Courtney, Price Curtis, Wallace Edmondson, Landon Ellis, Sley Harson, Ellis Hart, Paul Merchant, Nabrah Nosille, Bert Parker, Jay Solo, Derry Tiger, Alan Maddern, Lee Archer, Cheech Beldone, Al Maddern, Cord Wainer Bird.
+Ellison was also known as Phil Beldone, Cordwainer Bird, Jay Charby, Robert Courtney, Price Curtis, Wallace Edmondson, Landon Ellis, Sley Harson, Ellis Hart, Paul Merchant, Nabrah Nosille, Bert Parker, Jay Solo, Derry Tiger, Alan Maddern, Lee Archer, Cheech Beldone, Al Maddern, Cord Wainer Bird.
 In 2008, a documentary was released about his life entitled Dreams with Sharp Teeth.

 Numerous Writers Guild of America Awards, Nebula Awards, Science Fiction Writers of America Awards, Nova Awards, Locus Awards, Jupiter Awards, Instructors of Science Fiction in Higher Education, Bram Stoker Awards, Horror Writers of America, Edgar Allan Poe Awards, PEN International Silver Pen award for journalism, World Fantasy Awards.
 His works have been named in the major works of American literature by Encyclopedia Americana Annual and inducted into the Swedish National Encyclopedia, and included in the Best American Short Stories.
 Milford Award for lifetime achievement in editing; Bradbury Award, Science Fiction and Fantasy Writers of America, 2000; Special Committee Hugo Award, 2006.